Skip To Content

 • Housing: Off-campus housing rates will vary based on city and state.
 Graduate housing is available for interns who opt to live on campus.
 Please review the Graduate Student rates for accommodations on campus including meal plan options.

-• Technology needs include a laptop or desktop*, quality web camera and microphone
+• Technology needs include a laptop or desktop*, quality web camera and microphone.
+Laptops are available for purchase through the college at a discounted rate.
+Please contact the Program for more information.

 *The DI recommends a laptop in case the supervised practice facility does not offer a computer workstation and allows use of personal devices.
 Please note: Apple devices may not integrate with all DI systems.
-Tablets and Ipads are not appropriate tools for the assignments required in the program.
+Tablets and iPads, and Chromebooks are not appropriate tools for the assignments required in the program.

 Payment and Refund of Tuition